stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-In Bash-land, `*` basically means "anything".
+In Bash-land, `*` basically means "anything", and is known in the vernacular, somewhat poetically, as a "wildcard".
 You should always be careful with wildcards, especially if you're doing anything destructive.
 They can and will surprise the unwary.
 Still, once you're used to the idea, they will save you a lot of RSI.

 sort
 ----